Search

 Skin support nutraceuticals:

-• Collagen peptides – Promote collagen production in skin, help reduce fine lines/wrinkles, promote skin moisturization and elasticity.
+• Collagen peptides – Promote collagen production in the skin, help reduce fine lines and wrinkles, and promote skin moisturization and elasticity.

-• Ceramides – Substantially promotes skin moisturization, reduces transepidermal water loss, improves dryness and elasticity.
+• Ceramides – Substantially promotes skin moisturization, reduces transepidermal water loss, and improves dryness and elasticity.

-• Astaxanthin – Antioxidant protection, suppress damage to skin barrier function, help reduce fine lines/wrinkles, promote skin moisturization and elasticity.
+• Astaxanthin – Antioxidant protection, suppresses damage to skin barrier function, helps reduce fine lines/wrinkles, promotes skin moisturization and elasticity.

 • Hair support nutraceuticals.

-• Spermidine – Support the anagen phase of hair growth, reduces hair shedding, and promotes hair thickness.
+• Spermidine – Supports the anagen phase of hair growth, reduces hair shedding, and promotes hair thickness.

 • Pomegranate extract – Helps promote hair growth and hair thickness.